hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/index.rst

 Objective
 =========

-Perform an all-atom molecular dynamics (MD) simulation—using the Gromacs_ MD package—of the apo enzyme adenylate kinase (AdK) in its open conformation in a physiologically realistic environment, and carry out a basic analysis of its structural properties in equilibrium.
+Perform an all-atom molecular dynamics (MD) simulation—using the Amber_ MD package—of the apo enzyme adenylate kinase (AdK) in its open conformation in a physiologically realistic environment, and carry out a basic analysis of its structural properties in equilibrium.